-Internship II is an elective which offers students additional practical experience working at NYSHA, The Farmers' Museum, or another local institution.
-Students establish these internships in consultation with the Program Director and the host institution.
+Internship II is an elective which offers students additional practical experience working at local museums and other cultural institutions.
+Students establish these internships in consultation with the Program Director and the Internship Supervisor and the host institution.
 They may be paid or unpaid.
 They require fifteen hours of supervised work and thirty hours of additional work for each semester hour.